danieljonesdmj/CV/README.md

 *Technical Consultant - SQL*

+Used T-SQL and Microsoft SQL server to adapt a standard version of a trade promotion management application into bespoke versions adjusted to the clients specifications.
+Worked with major companies in the fast-moving consumer goods sector such as Bayer, Dairy Crest, and Vimto.

-Learnt how to use SQL including querying tables and using joins.
-Found and debugged errors on a trade promotion management application.
-Used problem-solving skills to identify locations of errors and implemented fixes with a focus on optimum performance.
-Some experience using TFS as source control and Octopus to deploy fixes to production.
-Left to pursue web development roles.
+Learnt how to write SQL from the 'Joes to Pros' series of books which included querying tables, using joins, and creating stored procedures.
+Initial way of putting new SQL skills into practice was to find and debug errors in the codebase.
+Used problem-solving skills to identify locations of the errors and implemented fixes with a focus on optimum performance.
+Later created client specific stored procedures for different functions such as changing what results were displayed in graphs and tables.

+Gained experience using TFS as source control and Octopus to deploy fixes to production as well as Jira for ticket allocation.

 **John Lewis Partnership** (April 2017 - June 2018) - London